johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 The API for the app is written in javascript, running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") and [Express](http://expressjs.com/ "Express Homepage")

-1. Update dependencies and run app via node in a terminal session on the jumpbox
+1. Update dependencies and run app via node in a Powershell window on your local machine.

     ```bash
     cd ~/blackbelt-aks-hackfest/app/api